Simon Majola

 Simon Majola (born 1968), known as The Bruma Lake Killer, is a South African robber and serial killer who, with accomplice Themba Nkosi, was responsible for the killings of at least eight people in the vicinity of the Bruma Lake in Bruma, Gauteng.
 Majola was given eight life sentences, and is currently imprisoned.

+Biography

+Simon Majola was born in Mofolo, Soweto in 1968.
+He was married and had two children.

 Partnership

 Majola, a married man with two children, had previous convictions for housebreaking, assault and theft before the murders.
 While partying in Hillbrow, he struck up a friendship with Themba Isaac Nkosi, of Vosloorus.
 Their relationship quickly turned into a criminal one, with Majola and Nkosi robbing and killing people not only in Bruma Lake, but also in Rhodes Park, Bezuidenhout Park and Observatory Rift Park.

 Murders

 Between April 2000 and February 2001, couples' bodies were turning up in the Bruma Lake.
 Initially considered to be drug-related, the victims were apparently robbed of all cash, jewelry, bank cards, clothes and cell phones, before stones or bricks were tied to their feet and subsequently, they were drowned.
 Majola and Nkosi always worked as a team, threatening their targets with knives and guns.
 They always attacked people in the early evenings or late at night at party or picnic spots, while the victims were in their cars.
-Two of the bodies were in such an advanced state of decomposition that they were unrecognizable, with police additionally believing that they could have been foreigners.
+Two of the bodies were in such an advanced state of decomposition that they were unrecognisable, with police additionally believing that they could have been foreigners.

 Despite these events terrifying the locals, causing shops to close down and business losing much revenue, a majority of the incidents were never reported to the authorities, as some of the couples attacked were either gay or reluctant to come forward.
 With the lack of any kind of evidence, including fingerprints, the case proved to be particularly difficult, even when it was handed down to Superintendent Piet Byleveld, a sleuth noted for his successful rate of solving cases.